doxkool/Homebrew-Computers/x86/80286/README.md

-# Homebrew 80286 computer
+# Homebrew 80286 computer v0.6

 This is the repo for my homebrew 80286 hobbyist computer.
+This is only to keep track of my work and is not meant to be a well documented project at this stage.

 ![homebrew 80286](Project_Banner.jpg)